 Minnesota Center for Civic Education

-The Minnesota Humanities Center is Minnesota’s state coordinator for We the People and Project Citizen, nationally recognized civic education programs administered by the Center for Civic Education.
-Together, these programs support constitutional learning and project-based civic engagement in K–12 classrooms.
+The Minnesota Humanities Center administers programs that help students build knowledge around the constitution, civics, and public policy.
+MHC is the state’s coordinator for Project Citizen and We the People, two civic education programs led by the national Center for Civic Education.
+Together, these programs provide wraparound support for educators including textbooks, free professional development, and project-based learning for K–12 classrooms.

 |